 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Afghani as an “excellent” indica strain from Curaleaf.
+Overall, I would best describe Afghani as a “pretty good” indica strain from Curaleaf.

 All things considered, I am impressed with this sample of Curaleaf’s flower.
 I will certainly have to try other strains in the near future, as I feel this Afghani held its on with the medium-high quality flower found from other MMTCs throughout the state.
 It seems to be one of Curaleaf’s main strains for the time being, so hopefully it is an indication that the overall quality of their flower is improving.